 Click here for the Table of Contents of How To Europe.

 If you have any lingering questions see "Note to Readers" in the last paragraph below.
-I am happy to answer any email on the subject, and any other travel inquiry if I can.
+I am happy to answer any email on the subject of electricity, and any other travel inquiry if I can.
 I learn a lot from my email questions and continually update this chapter based on them.
 Before you write please show some evidence that you have read the Preface on converters and this entire chapter.
-I do not write the same stuff twice despite many emails asking me to do so.
+I do not write the same stuff twice, despite many emails asking me to do so.

 WHAT IS ELECTRICITY?

 Electricity, in the nearly abstract, is a form of energy consisting of a flow of electrons.
 What are electrons?
 Electrons are one of the three basic particles in the universe.
 The other two are protons and neutrons.
 Your body and everything in the world is made out of these three tiny tiny pieces of stuff.
 Electrons are the smallest and are loose canons.
 They can cut loose and go anywhere.
 Normally they go through wires and provide power to darn near everything.
 Sometimes they jump out of the wire.
 This is when you see them, as a spark.
 When they jump out of a cloud they are known as lightning.
 Benjamin Franklin taught us that.